enkidevs/curriculum/coding-intro/core/functions/robot-food-time.md

 ---
 ## Content

-The recipe[1] instruction are complete.
+The recipe[1] instructions are complete.

 Now it's time to run the functions we create as commands for the robot.